Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 Skip `Transform records` setup.

-For `Snowflake account URL`, run this SQL command in your Snowflake account to obtain the value:
+For `Snowflake account URL`, run this SQL command in your Snowflake account with a user with `accountadmin` privileges to obtain the value:
 ```
 with PL as
 (SELECT * FROM TABLE(FLATTEN(INPUT => PARSE_JSON(SYSTEM$GET_PRIVATELINK_CONFIG()))) where key = 'privatelink-account-url')